 Some people try and conduct their lives that way, but the consequences quickly catch up to them.
 Unless you’re independently wealthy, then you probably have to work to support yourself.
 You have to do responsible things like getting regular checkups and paying your taxes.

 You also have to watch what you eat, or your reckless lifestyle might catch up with you sooner rather than later.
 For example, as you get older, your body might not process the same things that it used to quite as easily.
+The treatment for it is usually prescription medication, rather than the over-the-counter meds that typically go along with occasional heartburn.

 You might have to deal with heartburn.
 Let’s talk about what it is and how you can manage it.